 Tropical Storm Sally gearing up to pummel Gulf Coast as dangerous hurricane

+People in New Orleans were watching the storm's track intently.
+A more easterly landfall would likely bring the heavier rains and damaging winds onto the Mississippi coast, or east of that.
+Already outer bands from the storm were hitting the Florida Panhandle.

+A more westerly track would pose another test for the low-lying city, where heavy rains have to be pumped out through a century-old drainage system.
+Officials with the Sewerage and Water Board said Sunday that all of the pumps were in operation ahead of the storm, but the aging system is also susceptible to breakdowns.

-Storm-weary Gulf Coast residents prepared for a new weather onslaught Monday as Tropical Storm Sally churned northward.
-Forecasters from the National Hurricane Center in Miami said Sally is expected to become a hurricane on Monday and reach shore by early Tuesday, bringing dangerous weather conditions to a region stretching from the western Florida Panhandle to southeast Louisiana.
+Sally is expected to become a hurricane Monday and reach shore by early Tuesday, bringing dangerous weather conditions, including risk of flooding, to a region stretching from the western Florida Panhandle to southeast Louisiana.

-The center said Sally could hit the coast with hard with a "life-threatening storm surge," strong winds and flash flooding from torrential rains.
+The Hurricane Center warned of an "extremely dangerous and life-threatening storm surge" for areas outside the levee protection system that protects the greater New Orleans area stretching from Port Fourchon, Louisiana, to the Alabama/Florida border.

-"I know for a lot of people this storm seemed to come out of nowhere," said Louisiana Gov. John Bel Edwards.
+"I know for a lot of people this storm seemed to come out of nowhere," said Louisiana Gov. John Bel Edwards Sunday.
 "We need everybody to pay attention to this storm.
 Let's take this one seriously."

-Edwards urged people to prepare for the storm immediately.
-He also said there are still many from southwestern Louisiana who evacuated from Hurricane Laura into New Orleans - exactly the area that could be hit by Sally, which is a slow-moving storm.

-"The forecast is especially tricky as the intensification will be happening very close to land and small track changes will impact how long it will be over that water to intensify," said CBS News weather producer David Parkinson.
-"On the coast, the lashing rain will begin picking up, with isolated flash flooding and stronger wind gusts."
+In Mandeville, a city about 35 miles north of New Orleans, resident Chris Yandle has purchased a week's worth of groceries and moved all his patio furniture into his family's house and shed in preparation for the storm.

+"I'm mostly trying to stay calm - especially with a family of four and a dog to worry about," Yandle said.
+"I've lived through many hurricanes growing up in Louisiana, but I haven't felt this anxious about a hurricane in my life."

 Mississippi officials warned that the storm was expected to coincide with high tide, leading to significant storm surge.